thTNT/LAIR3-BDK/docs/index.md

 The [quick start documents](quickstart/deploy-stack.md) show you how to deploy a private, portable, and modular Polygon-SDK as Kustosis-CDK developer stack on [Kurtosis](https://github.com/kurtosis-tech/kurtosis).<br />

 It is apparent that the current blockchain architecture requires layer3 to scale for increased throughput as a payment, gaming and AI layer to continue progressive innovation in the blockchain cryptosphere.
 LAIR3-BDK has fixed the panopticon integration and extensively documented this project with .md files for markdown language.
+Use at your own risk.
+All settings are set to development by default.
+Production builds are on you.

 <br/>